Draped Mesh Systems

 Soil/Rock Conditions

 Top anchors must reach competent rock or soil.
-Slope face conditions determine mesh type selection and edge anchoring requirements.
+Slope face conditions determine mesh type selection: hexagonal mesh for sub-ton blocks, high-tensile diamond mesh for blocks above one ton or longer slope lengths.

 Groundwater

-Drainage is unimpeded—mesh systems do not trap water.
-Weep drains may be integrated for slopes with seepage.
+Drainage is unimpeded, mesh systems do not trap water against the slope.
+Weep drains may be integrated where seepage is concentrated.

 Load Capacity